 Heat and condensation often build up in the attic, causing mold and affecting structural integrity.
 Whole house fans, soffit vents, eaves vents and the like can prevent these issues.

 Have your home audited by a reliable HVAC professional who can help you decide on the best ventilation system for your home.
-Older homes are generally less airtight, which means they may leak air unpredictably and uncontrollably; while newer homes, which were built to be more energy-efficient, may actually be too tight for good health.
-A professional can assess your needs and your home’s condition, and recommend an efficient and effective solution.
+Older homes are generally less airtight, which means they may leak air unpredictably and uncontrollably.
+In contrast, newer homes, which were built to be more energy-efficient, may actually be too tight for good health.
+An HVAC professional can assess your needs and your home’s condition, and recommend an efficient and effective solution.

-For more information on proper home ventilation or any HVAC issue, feel free to call the expert technicians at Sila Heating & Air Conditioning.
+For more information on proper home ventilation or any HVAC issue, feel free to contact the HVAC experts at Sila.
 We look forward to serving you!